The Refugee Educational Empowerment and Recreation program serves refugee high

 The Refugee Educational Empowerment and Recreation program provides an inclusive space for educational empowerment and recreational programming for under-represented and under-served refugee youth.
 This program helps refugee youth to envision college as a viable possibility and creates a pathway to college application, while fostering greater awareness and inclusion among UC San Diego undergraduate students through a variety of activity and refugee high school student-to- UCSD student interaction.

-In AY16-17, MMW began to collaborate with the UCSD Recreation Department to enhance its work.
+In AY16-17, MMW began to collaborate with the UCSD Recreation Department to enhance this work.
 Peacemakers visited the UCSD campus, which they have described as a welcoming environment, where they feel safe and even inspired.
 MMW hosts the program, which exposes refugee high school students to UC San Diego and university life and helps them to envision attending college as a viable possibility.
-The students experience recreational activity, while learning about campus resources, interacting with students, hearing from faculty, and visiting campus facilities.
+The students engage in leadership- and team-building recreational activity, while learning about campus resources, interacting with students, hearing from faculty, and visiting campus facilities.
 The day’s program concludes with a group meal and discussion.
+In AY2017-2018, the program expanded to include the Youth Advisory Council at the Center for Community Health (UCSD School of Medicine), which was made possible by funding from the UCSD Office of the Vice Chancellor for Equity, Diversity, and Inclusion.

 The Refugee Educational Empowerment and Recreation program provides: